David-Durst/embeddedHaskellAetherling/theory/Basic.md

 We do not allow sequences of functions, such as `Seq n (Int -> Int)`, or tuples of sequences, such as `(Seq n Int) x (Seq n Int)`.

-**Pat** - Is this enough of a callout to the fact that `Seq` is a functor?
-I really dislike making it its own section.
-Making a whole section about `Seq` due to it being a functor overplays its differences from the other types.
-Both `t x t'` and `t -> t'` are also functors when one type is applied.

 ## Sequence Operators
 1. `Map n :: (t -> t') -> Seq n t -> Seq n t'`
 1. `Map2 n :: (t -> t' -> t'') -> Seq n t -> Seq n t' -> Seq n t''`